Sbbke/RssViewer/docs/README.md

 # Methodology

-Monolithic System architecture, developed through Golang + Wails (webui) with React Typescript.
+The platform utilizes a Monolithic System Architecture, developed using Golang for high-performance backend systems programming and data processing, paired with Wails and React TypeScript for a lightweight, native cross-platform web UI.

 The system should be designed in a way focusing flexibility and scalablity.
 The following section will give an example scenario of system usage on specific domain.